docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 ## Ports

 If you are running on a bare-metal Kubernetes cluster, you will have to expose ports to the internet to receive and send emails.
-In addition, you need to make sure that `docker-mailserver`` receives the correct client IP address so that spam filtering works.
+In addition, you need to make sure that `docker-mailserver` receives the correct client IP address so that spam filtering works.

-This can get a bit complicated, as explained in the `docker-mailserver` [documentation](https://docker-mailserver.github.io/docker-mailserver/latest/config/advanced/kubernetes/#exposing-your-mail-server-to-the-outside-world).
+This can get a bit complicated, as explained in the `docker-mailserver` [documentation][dms-docs::k8s::network-config].

-One approach to preserving the client IP address is to use the PROXY protocol, which is explained in the [documentation](https://docker-mailserver.github.io/docker-mailserver/latest/config/advanced/kubernetes/#proxy-port-to-service-via-proxy-protocol).
+One approach to preserving the client IP address is to [use the PROXY protocol][dms-docs::k8s::proxy-protocol].

 The Helm chart supports the use of the proxy protocol via the `proxyProtocol` key.
 By default `proxyProtocol.enable` is true, and `trustedNetworks` is set to the private IP network ranges, as are typically used inside a cluster.
-Additionally, you will need to enable the proxyProtocol for your loadbalancer.
-If you are using a cloud service they will most likely have documentation on how to do this for their loadbalancer.
-If you are using k3s then this is currently impossible with the default components.

 ```yaml
 proxyProtocol: